OSPF is easy to understand – once you get over the FIVE BILLION new acronyms and buzzwords that you need to memorise.

 (Hi there CCNP students!
 This blog mainly uses Juniper output, but shows you both Cisco and Juniper config examples.
 The behaviour is almost exactly the same between the two vendors, and on the rare occasions where the behaviour is different, I’ll let you know how both works.
 And hey, if you’re curious to see how Juniper config works, you might well enjoy my Junos for Cisco IOS Engineers series.
 Gosh I treat you well!)

-Imagine a large network, perhaps a nation-wide one, or one that goes all the way to the moon.
+Imagine a large network, perhaps one that spans across an entire country, or one that goes all the way to the moon.
 Either way, this network probably contains hundreds of links, and thousands of prefixes.
-Is it exciting to think about a network so big?
+Is it exciting for you to think about a network so big?
+It is?
 That’s nice.
 You can keep on thinking about it if you like?
 If it’s making you happy?
 No need to rush away from that lovely thought.

 What would such a network look like in practice?
-You’ve probably seen already in your OSPF studies that you might have a large backbone of Area 0, and then you might have any number of branch office contained in their own OSPF area, attached to the backbone.
+You’ve probably seen already in your OSPF studies that sometimes you might just have one large flat Area 0 backbone, while other times you might additionally have any number of branch office contained in their own OSPF area, attached to the backbone.

 For example, does the branch area have just the one WAN circuit out to the rest of the network, or does it instead have multiple WAN links?
 If it is indeed just the one link, maybe you’d be better off with a single default route, instead of thousands of prefixes in your routing table which all ultimately point out of the same interface.

 Another example: perhaps the routers at that branch are very old or cheap, and have limited memory?
-Sounds like another good reason to just have a default route.
+Sounds like another good reason to just have a default route, even if you’ve got multiple WAN links.
 After all, if you’ve got a $60 DSL router that can allegedly run OSPF, I’d bet money that its memory is pretty small.
+Just because a router can run OSPF in theory, doesn’t mean that it will run it well.

 There’s a few methods available to us.
 One is to do it manually, using some kind of access list/prefix list, or a routing policy.
 Not a bad idea – but prone to errors, particularly if new prefixes appear elsewhere in the network which slip through your list.